Staraya Russa: Etymology

 The origin of the name of Staraya Russa is unclear.
 The most involved and widespread hypothesis was presented by philologists and linguists R. A. Akheyeva, V. L. Vasilyev, and M.V.
 Gorbanevsky.
-According to this hypothesis, Russa comes from Rus'—a Slavic people, who settled in the vicinity to control trade routes leading from Novgorod to Polotsk and Kiev—which, in turn, is usually thought to originate from an Old Norse term for "the men who row" (rods-) as rowing was the main method of navigating the rivers of Eastern Europe, and that it could be linked to the Swedish coastal area of Roslagen (the rowing crews) or Roden, as it was known in earlier times.
-Staraya is Russian for "Old".
+According to this hypothesis, Russa (like Russia) comes from the Rus'—a people who settled in the vicinity to control trade routes leading from Novgorod to Polotsk and Kiev—which, in turn, is usually thought to originate from an Old Norse term for "the men who row" (rods-) as rowing was the main method of navigating the rivers of Eastern Europe, and that it could be linked to the Swedish coastal area of Roslagen (the rowing crews) or Roden, as it was known in earlier times.

+Staraya is Russian for "Old" and was added to the name of the settlement around the 15th century to distinguish it from other settlements called Russa.
+Staraya Russa is therefore sometimes literally translated as "Old Russia".